smped/ngsReports/README.md

 ## ShinyApp

 A Graphical User Interface (Shiny App) has been developed for interactive inspection of many FastQC reports.
-The ngsReports shiny app can be instelled from [here]a{https://github.com/UofABioinformaticsHub/ngsReports-shinyApp}.
+The ngsReports shiny app can be installed [here]{https://github.com/UofABioinformaticsHub/ngsReports-shinyApp}.

 # Vignette